OctopusDeploy/blog/blog/2023-07/why-multi-tenancy-is-a-confusing-term/index.md

 - Businesses
 - Enterprises (usually through resellers)

-That's 3 intended customer types for the product, and each delivered differently.
-We could easily call M365 a multi-tenancy service at its highest level.
+That's 3 intended customer types for the product, each delivered differently.
+We could easily call M365 a multi-tenancy service here at its highest level.
 At least based on our earlier definitions.

 However, each scenario could also be multi-tenancy in its own right.
 After all, Personal M365 is a different product to the Professional versions.
 Personal users get their own cloud space and resources, so you could consider each customer a tenant.

-M365 Business clients get an entire manageable instance of M365 and can assign individual access to their employees under their company banner.
-In this scenario, you could also consider each *business* as a tenant too.
+M365 Business clients get an entire manageable instance of M365 and can assign individual access to staff under their company banner.
+In this scenario, you could also consider each *business* a tenant too.

-Some businesses even have *multiple* instances of 'Business M365'.
+Some businesses even have *multiple* instances of Business M365.
 My last employer had 2: one for head office staff and one for branch staff.
 Guess what we called this setup internally?
 Yup, you guessed it: multi-tenancy.

 I haven't even touched on how delivery methods for updates differ between the desktop and cloud application versions.
 What about narrowing it down to platform of choice, like Windows or MacOS?
 What about each application included in M365?

-It's entirely likely that Microsoft doesn't refer to any of this as 'multi-tenancy' internally.
-Regardless, each of these scenarios slots nicely into one of [multi-tenancy's common descriptions](updatelink).
-M365 is layers upon layers of structures you could label as multi-tenancy all the way down.
+It's entirely likely that Microsoft doesn't refer to much of this as 'multi-tenancy' internally (though M365's API does authenticate against a tenant).
+Regardless, each of these scenarios slots nicely into one of multi-tenancy's common descriptions.
+M365 is layers upon layers of structures you could easily label as multi-tenancy all the way down.

 And that's just one service.
 At what point does 'multi-tenancy' have so many definitions that it stops meaning anything at all?